lucasdanielsx/thor/README.md

     "payee": "41297905000152"
 }'`

-- To create find a transaction (you need to change the {{id}} parameter for the id returned at create a new transaction endpoint)
-`curl --location --request GET 'http://localhost/api/v1/transactions/{{id}}' \
+- To find a transaction (you need to change the {{id}} parameter for the id returned at create a new transaction endpoint) `curl --location --request GET 'http://localhost/api/v1/transactions/{{id}}' \
 --header 'Accept: application/json' \
 --data-raw ''`

+- To find a wallet (you need to change the {{document}} parameter for the document of user) curl --location --request GET 'http://localhost/api/v1/wallets/{{document}}' \
+--header 'Accept: application/json' \
+--data-raw ''